hikeventures/hikeventures.github.io/_posts/2016-08-21-archipelago-trail.markdown

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/29023170842/in/dateposted-public/" title="The archipelago trail | Saariston Rengastie"><img src="https://c3.staticflickr.com/9/8556/29023170842_3298258a6a_k.jpg" width="2048" height="1152" alt="The archipelago trail | Saariston Rengastie"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 # Conclusion
 I really enjoyed this bicycle trip but I would only recommend the part from Kustavi to Turku.
 The part between Turku and Kustavi is not that exciting except the city of Naantali (one of the highlights on this trip) and maybe the Askainen Knights Park and Louhisaari Manor (which I did not visit).
-Also I was cycling quite fast so you should probably add another day into your itinery in case you are planning to cycle the Archipelago Trail as well.
+Also I was cycling quite fast so you should probably add another day into your itinerary in case you are planning to cycle the Archipelago Trail as well.